SAVE NSW KOALAS FROM EXTINCTION

 Koalas have been listed as an endangered species in NSW.
 The government estimates that there are fewer than 20,000 left in the wild, while some conservation groups challenge that and suggest the figure is as low as 12,000.
 There will be no koalas left in 30 years if we continue to cut down their food trees and destroy their habitat.

 During the 2019-20 Inquiry into koalas in NSW, evidence showing koalas are on the brink could not have been more stark.
 Yet while our MP Mark Pearson and the inquiry committee put forward over 40 recommendations for change, the NSW Government has done very little.

-You can join us by signing the petition, or if you want to go a step further, learn how to meet with your local MP and ask them to commit to protecting koalas in NSW HERE.
+Join us by signing our petition and telling environment Minister James Griffin t protect koalas, or if you want to go a step further, learn how to meet with your local MP and ask them to commit to protecting koalas in NSW HERE.

-Together with our members and supporters, we are demanding urgent, cross-party support to reduce land clearing, protect old growth forests, and save koalas from extinction.
+Together with our members and supporters, we are demanding urgent, cross-party support to stop land clearing, protect old growth forests, and save koalas from extinction.